NNTmux/newznab-tmux/README.md

     `nano edit_these.sh`

  * Edit some permissions, run as root.

     `./set_perms.sh`

  * Run my script, as user.

     `./start.sh`

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8.

  * If something looks stalled, it probably isn't.
-If all 7 panes are still there, it is most likely, as it should be.
+If all 14 panes are still there, it is most likely, as it should be.

  * update_cleanup needs to be uncommented to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though

- * You have two choices for monitoring activity.
-Mytop monitors the sctivity of you mysql database and nmon does the rest.

  * If you are running this on an OVH or kimsufi server, you may need to run sudo ./start.sh because they built grsecurity into the kernel.